 Ayrspeed’s Beasts will offer an interesting contrast to Racing Green, whose evocations of pre-war Bentleys on 1950s MkVI chassis are beautiful.
 Their display of gleaming quadruple SU carbs on the straight-eight Rolls-Royce B engine approaches a legitimate use of the word “awesome.”

-Their use of standard MkVI independent coil spring front suspension achieves a smooth modern ride and good handling, although getting a straight-eight engine in the centre of the chassis requires cutting out most of the central X-frame.
+Their use of standard MkVI independent coil spring front suspension achieves a smooth modern ride and good handling, although getting a straight-eight engine in the centre of a standard length chassis requires cutting out most of the central X-frame.

-In order not to risk being cursed with an IVA test and a potential “Q” registration and number plate shared with kit cars, the MkVI chassis must remain unaltered in the UK: Ayrspeed’s structural design for the Bentley specials therefore employs political engineering to comply with the rules.
-At the front of a Beast built for the UK, the MkVI chassis will remain correct and completely untouched, with a bolted-on chassis extension carrying leaf springs and a beam axle.
-The coil-spring crossmember is massively over-engineered, and can easily be used in a different way.
+There is an option for political engineering, with a beam-axle extension bolted to the standard chassis, leaving the original chassis untouched.
+At the front of a Beast built for the UK, the MkVI chassis could remain correct and completely untouched, with a bolted-on chassis extension carrying leaf springs and a beam axle.
+The MkVI’s coil-spring crossmember is massively over-engineered, and can easily be used in a different way.
 The spring pans are very hefty, and the massive plate at the bottom of the structure allows a two-level structure with a great deal of torsional rigidity.

 For Beasts sold elsewhere in the world, a simpler set of extension chassis rails will be welded into the MkVI chassis, with the huge modern style coil-spring transverse crossmember deleted.
-This approach of extending the front and leaving most of the original chassis intact brings another advantage – the frontal extension puts the original radiator, engine and gearbox in the right place in the car for 1930s structure and styling, so from behind the front axle, the rolling chassis and the engine and gearbox arrangement can remain completely stock, with parts instantly available from Flying Spares.
-We prefer to stick with the original Bentley straight six engine anyway, even if it’s not as powerful or as sexy as a huge Rolls-Royce straight eight… not until it’s supercharged, anyway.
+This approach of extending the front and leaving most of the original chassis intact brings another advantage – the frontal extension puts the original radiator, engine and gearbox in exactly the right place in the car for 1930s structure, balance and styling, so from behind the front axle, the rolling chassis and the engine and gearbox arrangement can remain completely stock, with parts available overnight from Flying Spares.

 Cast iron axles, leaf springs and friction shocks offer a rough ride, inadequate damping, skittering and drifting on rough roads.
 It’s all rather primitive – but in the most sublime way.